Starring Dilip Kumar, Waheeda Rehman, Manoj Kumar, Simi Grewal, and Pran

 But “Aadmi” (1968) is perhaps one of the few films which dig deep into the psychic conflict of right and wrong, guilt and obsession, and yet portray a simple story.
 And so, while a lay viewer apparently enjoys it as an engrossing family drama to a serious observer, it depicts a subtle interplay of human emotions amidst conflicting situations.

 Despite its long length, the film binds you with its twists and turns, providing an enjoyable cinematic experience.
 Produced by P.S.
 Veerappa and directed by A. Bhimsingh, “Aadmi” shines because its life-like characters portrayed by Dilip Kumar, Waheeda Rehman, Manoj Kumar, Simi Grewal, and Pran not only share the screen honours but also provide the film with several moments of compelling brilliance.

-Based upon how innocent lives are distorted by bizarre interventions of fate leading to inexplicable periods of suffering, “Aadmi” revolves around an insecure, inscrutable yet wealthy Rajesh (Dilip Kumar) orphaned at a young age.
+Based upon how innocent lives are distorted by bizarre interventions of fate leading to inexplicable periods of suffering, “Aadmi” revolves around an insecure, inscrutable, yet wealthy Rajesh (Dilip Kumar) who was orphaned at a young age.

-Obsessed with the doll, young Rajesh guards her with unswerving loyalty but one day, when a young neighborhood boy mishandles the doll, he kills him in a fit of rage.
+Obsessed with the doll, young Rajesh guards her with unswerving loyalty, but one day, when a young neighbourhood boy mishandles the doll, he kills him in a fit of rage.
 Years later, the grown-up Rajesh falls in love with a woman named Meena (Waheeda Rehman) though he still retains the doll in a closet.

 Shortly thereafter, Rajesh is crippled in an automobile accident and when he learns about the love affair of Shekhar and Meena; his violent passions are aroused again though he is still tormented by his past guilt of a murderer.
 The subsequent conflict within his heart and home combine together for a gripping story that is studded with some outstanding acting performances.